yatchoi/flicks/README.md

 Unfortunately, it doesn't work for some reason in the Simulator, but works perfectly fine on my own device!

+Oh!
+Another annoying gotcha I had was that my table/grid view would occasionally not render from the top of the container, and instead be "indented" down further.
+Sometimes when switching between tabs, it would be fixed, but I couldn't hammer down why.
+After googling, it turns out that it was due to how view insets were handled with regards to navigation/tab controllers.
+So the fix was simple -- turn off the "Under top/bottom bar" options.

 ## License

     Copyright 2016 Yat Choi